Cravath, Swaine & Moore LLP Logo

 Securities Litigation

-• Representing Anadarko Petroleum in class action securities litigation filed in Texas federal court and double derivative litigation filed in Delaware federal court alleging Anadarko made false and misleading statements concerning the company’s business and operations in the Shenandoah deepwater oil field.
+• Representing Anadarko Petroleum in putative class action securities litigation in Texas federal court and double derivative litigation in Delaware federal court alleging Anadarko made false and misleading statements concerning the company’s business and operations in the Shenandoah deepwater oil field.

-• Representing Dfinity, an international organization developing blockchain technology, in purported class action securities litigation filed in California state and federal court related to the issuance of Dfinity’s Internet Computer Project (“ICP”) master governance tokens.
+• Representing Dfinity, an international organization developing blockchain technology, in purported class action securities litigation in California state and federal court related to the issuance of Dfinity’s Internet Computer Project (“ICP”) master governance tokens, securing back‑to‑back wins for Dfinity, first obtaining a summary judgment victory in the state court action—an important win in the cryptocurrency space in a largely unsettled area of the law—then securing dismissal of the federal court action.
+She continues to represent Dfinity on appeal.

-• Representing First Solar and certain of its senior executives in putative class action securities litigation filed in Arizona federal court alleging defendants made false and misleading statements regarding the company’s “Series 6” solar module and its project development business.
-Ms. Rosenberg obtained the dismissal of the action in January 2023, and continues to represent First Solar in related shareholder derivative litigation.
+• Won back-to-back dismissals to defeat putative class action securities litigation filed against First Solar and certain senior executives in Arizona federal court alleging defendants made false and misleading statements concerning the company’s solar modules and project development business.
+She also represented First Solar in related shareholder derivative litigation, which was voluntarily dismissed.

-• Represented Akorn and its executive officers in a consolidated securities class action lawsuit and a consolidated derivative action in Illinois federal court seeking damages for alleged misrepresentations related to the company’s acquisitions of Hi-Tech Pharmacal and VersaPharm.
-She also represented Akorn in related shareholder derivative actions and an SEC investigation.
+• Secured a favorable settlement for Akorn and certain officers in a consolidated securities class action litigation and a consolidated derivative action in Illinois federal court related to certain company acquisitions.

-• Represented First Solar in a securities class action and related opt‑out in Arizona federal court alleging that First Solar and several of its officers and executives concealed manufacturing issues with its solar modules.
-The class action settled on favorable terms on the eve of trial in January 2020.
+• Secured a favorable settlement on the eve of trial for First Solar in a securities class action in Arizona federal court alleging that First Solar and several officers and executives concealed manufacturing issues with its solar modules.
+She also represented First Solar in a related opt‑out class action and derivative action.

-• Represented Juno Therapeutics and certain of its executives in a securities class action suit in Washington federal court alleging that defendants failed to disclose side effects associated with an immunotherapy drug, resulting in a stock price drop when the clinical trial was halted.
+• Secured a favorable settlement for Juno Therapeutics and certain officers in a securities class action in Washington federal court alleging that defendants failed to disclose side effects associated with an immunotherapy cancer treatment.

-• Represented Westpac Banking Corporation and its current chief executive officer in a putative class action securities litigation filed in Oregon federal court alleging that Westpac failed timely to disclose that it had failed to report over 19.5 million international funds transfer instructions to the Australian Transaction Reports and Analysis Centre (“AUSTRAC”), contrary to Australian law.
+• Secured a favorable settlement for Westpac Banking Corporation and its CEO in putative class action securities litigation in Oregon federal court alleging that Westpac failed to timely disclose regulatory violations.

 Antitrust Litigation

-• Representing Morgan Stanley in individual and class action lawsuits in New York federal court alleging collusion among banks to restrain competition by preventing the development of anonymous exchange trading of various complex financial products, including credit default swaps, interest rate swaps and stock loans.
+• Representing Morgan Stanley in a series of individual and class action lawsuits in New York federal court alleging collusion among banks to restrain competition by preventing the development of anonymous exchange trading of various complex financial products, including credit default swap auctions, interest rate swaps and stock loans.
+Ms. Rosenberg argued and won a Second Circuit decision affirming the complete dismissal of one of these actions concerning stock loans.

-• Represented Westpac Banking Corporation in a putative class action asserting, inter alia, antitrust, RICO and Commodity Exchange Act claims premised upon alleged manipulation of the Australian Bank Bill Swap Reference Rate (“BBSW”).
+• Secured a favorable settlement for Westpac Banking Corporation in a putative class action asserting, inter alia, antitrust, RICO and Commodity Exchange Act claims premised upon alleged manipulation of the Australian Bank Bill Swap Reference Rate (BBSW).

 Other Commercial Litigation

-• Won the dismissal with prejudice of litigation filed against Morgan Stanley by Moby S.p.A., an Italian shipping company, in New York state court alleging tortious interference related to Moby’s restructuring proceeding in Italy.
-Moby asserted claims against Morgan Stanley and another creditor for allegedly interfering with Moby’s business relations with a subset of creditors who supported Moby’s restructuring plan.
+• Won the complete dismissal with prejudice of litigation filed against Morgan Stanley by Moby S.p.A., an Italian shipping company, in New York state court alleging tortious interference with Moby’s business relations.

-Ms. Rosenberg also devotes significant time to pro bono work.
-She represents a proposed class of all current and future inmates at St. Clair Correctional Facility in Alabama who are exposed to shocking levels of violence and excessive use of force at the prison, in violation of the Eighth Amendment.
-Ms. Rosenberg also is a member of the Cravath team that brought a proposed class action against the Commissioners of the New York Board of Parole.
-Ms. Rosenberg previously represented African American and female plaintiffs in landmark pro bono litigation related to employment discrimination in Birmingham, Alabama—a matter the Firm had handled for decades.
-In December 2020, the court granted the parties’ motion to terminate the consent decree with Jefferson County following years of negotiation and tangible strides by the County toward ensuring future hiring and promotion occur without discrimination.
-Within Cravath, Ms. Rosenberg works to enhance the Firm’s D&I efforts, both through recruiting and as an active participant in Cravath’s Women’s Initiative.
+Ms. Rosenberg devotes significant time to pro bono work.
+She represents a proposed class of all inmates at a maximum security prison in Alabama who are exposed to shocking levels of violence and sexual abuse, in violation of the Eighth Amendment.
+Ms. Rosenberg previously represented African American and female plaintiffs in landmark pro bono litigation related to employment discrimination in Jefferson County, Alabama—a matter the Firm had handled for decades—resulting in a consent decree and receiver.
+Following years of litigation and tangible strides by the County toward ensuring fair hiring and promotion, the court granted the parties’ motion to terminate the consent decree.
+In 2023, Ms. Rosenberg and other members of the Cravath team were recognized by The Legal Aid Society with a Pro Bono Publico Award for their work as part of Cravath’s Incarcerated Survivors Initiative.

-Ms. Rosenberg has been recognized by The Legal 500 for her work in securities, financial services and general commercial litigation.
-She has also been included in Benchmark Litigation’s “40 & Under List.”
-Lawdragon has included her in its list of “500 Leading Litigators in America.”
-In 2022, Ms. Rosenberg was awarded Euromoney Legal Media Group’s Rising Star Award for “Best in Securities Litigation.”
+Ms. Rosenberg has been recognized by The Legal 500 US for her work in securities, financial services and general commercial litigation.
+She has also been included in Benchmark Litigation’s “40 & Under List” and named a “Future Star” by the publication.
+Lawdragon has included her in its “500 Leading Litigators in America,” “500 Leading Global Antitrust & Competition Lawyers” and “500 X – The Next Generation” lists.
+Ms. Rosenberg was previously awarded Euromoney Legal Media Group’s Rising Star Award for “Best in Securities Litigation.”

 Ms. Rosenberg was born in Miami, Florida.
 She received a B.A. summa cum laude from the University of Pennsylvania in 2008, where she was elected to Phi Beta Kappa, and a J.D. from Columbia Law School in 2011, where she was a Harlan Fiske Stone Scholar and the Managing Editor of the Journal of Transnational Law.